 The TIGGE dataset

 TIGGE was established as a key component of THORPEX: a World Weather Research Programme to accelerate the improvements in the accuracy of 1-day to 2-week high-impact weather forecasts for the benefit of humanity.
-Although the decade-long THORPEX programme finishes at the end of 2014, TIGGE will continue for a further 5 years, when its future will be reviewed.
+Although the decade-long THORPEX programme had finished at the end of 2014, TIGGE continued for a further 5 years.
+Currently another stage of TIGGE archive has already been confirmed for further 4 years until the end of 2023.

 The name TIGGE originally stood for “THORPEX Interactive Grand Global Ensemble”.
 With the completion of THORPEX, the name will become “The International Grand Global Ensemble”, but it is recommended to simply refer to “TIGGE”.